It can be a bit hit and miss trying to choose the best base layer for men. Have a read through our guide and check out our range of recommendations.

 A medium weight will ensure you stay warm when you stop, without overheating on the more challenging sections of trail.

-For some people a mid-weight merino base layer fulfils all of their needs, others prefer to have a heavier weight for the depths of winter and a synthetic blend for other seasons or faster-paced adventures.
+For some people a mid-weight merino one fulfils all of their needs, others prefer to have a heavier weight for the depths of winter and a synthetic blend for other seasons or faster-paced adventures.

 Ultimately, whatever works best for you and keeps you warm, dry and comfortable is the best base layer there is!